-Gas and electricity utilities delivered significant outperformance.
+Gas, electricity and multi-utilities delivered meaningful outperformance.
 These stocks have very predictable patterns of steady demand underpinning their business models.
 Transmission and distribution networks tend to be monopoly suppliers of electricity and gas.
 Pricing is usually set by formal regulation of returns on equity, giving very clear visibility over future earnings streams.
+The Fund tends not to invest in utilities that focus on merchant power generation or retailing activities, which are typically less regulated, more competitive, and can have a higher variation of return outcomes.